Silhouette of a mans profile behind a blue circle light on a black background.

 CRM software, such as Salesforce or HubSpot, allows you to collect, organise, and analyse customer data in a centralised platform.
 These tools help you create and manage customer profiles effectively.

-Google Analytics, Adobe Analytics, and other analytics tools provide valuable insights into customer behavior, website traffic, and conversion rates.
+Google Analytics, Adobe Analytics, and other analytics tools provide valuable insights into customer behaviour, website traffic, and conversion rates.
 By leveraging these tools, you can gather data to inform your customer profiling efforts.

 Tools like SurveyMonkey or Typeform enable you to collect customer feedback and gather valuable demographic and psychographic information.
 These surveys can be distributed via email, social media, or embedded on your website.